yesminmarie/proffy/README.md

 # Start the client
 $ yarn start

-# The application will open at the port: 19002 - go to http: // localhost: 19002
+# The application will open at the port: 19002 - go to http://localhost:19002

 # Download the app "expo" in your smartphone and scan the QR Code